 aire de Correze

-Symbol of the Aire de CorrezePart of the region of Limousin, the Departement of Correze is the family home of the Chirac family, the current French president, Jacques Chirac was born here.
-His wife Bernadette, is much involved in local politics, having been a deputy mayor (of Sarran, location of the Chriac Museum) and currently a member of the departmental council.
+Symbol of the Aire de CorrezePart of the region of Limousin, the Département of Correze is the family home of the Chirac family.
+Jacques Chirac, President of France at the time of this autoroute’s opening, was born here.
+His wife Bernadette, was much involved in local politics, having been a deputy mayor (of Sarran, location of the Chirac Museum) and then a member of the departmental council.
 She also has some local ancestry.

 This display is supported by touch-screen displays showing pictures of local places and a projected map, again with interactivity.
 The rest of the building is, of course, well-kept and well-appointed.